bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 #### Phase 3 - Interaction with defined objects, Game loops and implementation
 ##### Tasks
 The third development phase finally introduced key game objects into my implementation beyond their declaration within their specific files.
 Objects such as the board and boats which are associated with the player were able to be included in comprehensive output strings that made the player aware of the status of these objects with regards to the game.
-This was of course beneficial because the player was made aware of what state the game and its objects were in, and it helped to provide, in a number of forms, feedback to player input based on expectations.
+This was of course beneficial because the player was made aware of what state the game and its objects were in, and it helped to provide, in a number of forms, feedback to player input based on previous expectations.

 These mechanical reactions to input helped to finalise the implementation of the setup stage of the game and the boat deployment functionality within, which fully bridged the gap between the game’s output and the state of its underlying data structures.
 This was facilitated through the use of state machines, which were included in my designs from the offset, and were utilised within from this development phase onwards.
 Objects that had state machines assigned to them included the game itself, individual spaces on each of the game boards, and boats utilised by players.
 These were chosen due to their mutability of state and various behaviours in different scenarios, and to create cleaner, more concise code in lieu of using other variables to conditionally alter behaviour.

 Also implemented during this phase were logical flow decisions in my code that unified existing menus and input prompts into a comprehensive system.
 For example, both the player and AI were able, by the end of the development phase, to place their boats on the game boards.
 The actions that could be taken by each type of player differed, naturally due to the lack of need to take input from an AI player, for example.
 This resulted in vastly different user journeys and experiences depending on the game mode selected and the player types included there in, which helped to diversify the content within my project and increase its complexity.